Generic Schemes for Single Molecule Kinetics 2: Information Content of the Poisson Indicator: I. Introduction

 \section{I. Introduction}

-Single-molecule spectroscopy techniques have allowed the study of single biomolecular complexes at a level of detail previously unattainable.\cite{Park2007,Borgia2008} Escaping the averaging of measured quantities inherent in ensemble measurements, single-molecule studies offer insights into the details of dynamic behavior of biomolecules.
-In particular, these studies have provided information on the underlying kinetic schemes that is unavailable through traditional, bulk measurements of kinetics.\cite{Flomenbom2005}

-At their core, single-molecule studies of enzymes and motor proteins interrogate the waiting time between reaction events, such as the conversion of substrate to product or the stepping of a motor protein along a filament.
-These waiting times vary stochastically over the course of the observation of the molecule, and sufficiently long time traces allow for the probability distribution of these waiting times to be described.\cite{Cao2000,Yang2002} Given a proposed mechanism, a mathematical expression for this waiting time distribution in terms of kinetic parameters such as rate constants and reactant or product concentrations may be derived.
-Furthermore, expressions for the moments of the distribution may be obtained and compared to experimental observations.
+Single-molecule spectroscopy techniques have allowed the study of single biomolecular complexes at a level of detail previously unattainable.\cite{Park2007} Escaping the averaging of measured quantities inherent in ensemble measurements, single-molecule studies offer insights into the details of the dynamic behavior of biomolecules.\cite{Chen_2003,Deindl_2012} In particular, these studies provide information on the underlying kinetic scheme that is unavailable through traditional, bulk measurements of chemical kinetics.\cite{Shen_2014,Press__2013} At their core, single-molecule studies of enzymes and motor proteins interrogate the waiting time between reaction events, such as the conversion of substrate to product or the stepping of a motor protein along a filament.
+The waiting time varies stochastically over the course of the observation of the molecule, and sufficiently long time traces allow the waiting time probability distribution to be described.\cite{Cao2000} Given a kinetic mechanism, a mathematical expression for this waiting time distribution in terms of kinetic parameters, such as rate constants and reactant or product concentrations, may be derived.
+Furthermore, expressions for the moments of the distribution and the correlations between events may be obtained and compared to experimental observations.